symfony/symfony-docs/rate_limiter.rst

 .. note::

-    Not all strategies allow reservering tokens in the future.
-These strategies may throw an ``ReserveNotSupportedException`` when calling ``reserve()``.
+    Not all strategies allow reserving tokens in the future.
+These strategies may throw a ``ReserveNotSupportedException`` when calling ``reserve()``.

     In these cases, you can use ``consume()`` together with ``wait()``, but